drj11/pypng/README.md

 It requires either Python 2.6 or Python 3.4 or any compatible higher version.
 The same code runs in both Python 2.6 and Python 3.4.
+Tests only run in Python 3.x (and 2.7).

 PyPNG comes with a `setup.py` script to use with `distutils`.
 After unpacking the distribution,